Klosimierz/Node_dockerize/readme.md

 FILMS

 The films route will pull all the films from either the cache (if it was requested within last 24h) or the original swapi endpoint.
-Resource requires passing a JSON object containing a valid name, password and optionally the id of a single resource (if you want to pull it by id)
+Resource requires passing a JSON object containing a valid name and password.
+To pull a specific resource (by id) route supports additional parameter that must be an integer.

 Example:
 {
     "name":"validname",
     "password":"validpassword",
-    "id":1 //OPTIONAL
 }

 Route provides pagination options using attributes, as such: